litvinova08/employee-creator/README.md

 ### For Front-end
 open the frontend folder in Visual Studio Code or another code editor of your choice:

 `cd employee-creator-frontend`

 install dependencies:

 `npm install`

 run the app:

 `npm run dev`

 Open the app in your browser: http://localhost:5173/

 ### Set up a Database
 Set up a database using MySQL Workbench.
-Please, make sure that YOUR_MYSQL_DB_NAME is the same as the DB name in your application.properties file
+Please, make sure that YOUR_MYSQL_DB_NAME is the same as the DB name in your application.properties file:

 `CREATE DATABASE <YOUR_MYSQL_DB_NAME>`

-Use the database
+Use the database:

 `USE <YOUR_MYSQL_DB_NAME>`

 ### For Back-end